marijnh/Eloquent-JavaScript/00_intro.md

 long and short, unreadable and readable ways.
 The first version of the program was extremely obscure, whereas this last one is almost
 English: `log` the `sum` of the `range` of numbers from 1 to 10.
-(We will see in [later chapters](data) how to build operations like `sum` and `range`.)
+(We will see in [later chapters](data) how to define operations like `sum` and `range`.)

 {{index ["programming language", "power of"], composability}}

-A good
-programming language helps the programmer by allowing them to talk about the actions that the computer has to perform on a higher level.
+A good programming language helps the programmer by allowing them to talk about the actions that the computer has to perform on a higher level.
 It helps omit uninteresting details, provides convenient building blocks (such as `while` and `console.log`), allows you to define your own building blocks (such as `sum` and `range`), and makes those blocks easy to compose.

 ## What is JavaScript?